GabeScott/standard-works-vault/General Conference/2011 October - Dare to Stand Alone.md

 # Dare to Stand Alone

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2011 General Conference*

+>*May we ever be courageous and prepared to stand for what we believe.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/10/dare-to-stand-alone?lang=eng)

 My beloved brethren, it is a tremendous privilege to be with you tonight.
 We who hold the priesthood of God form a great bond and brotherhood.

-We read in the Doctrine and Covenants, section 121, verse 36, “that the rights of the priesthood are inseparably connected with the powers of heaven.”
+We read in the [[D&C 121.36|Doctrine and Covenants, section 121, verse 36]], “that the rights of the priesthood are inseparably connected with the powers of heaven.”
 What a wonderful gift we have been given—to hold the priesthood, which is “inseparably connected with the powers of heaven.”
 This precious gift, however, brings with it not only special blessings but also solemn responsibilities.
 We must conduct our lives so that we are ever worthy of the priesthood we bear.
 We live in a time when we are surrounded by much that is intended to entice us into paths which may lead to our destruction.
 To avoid such paths requires determination and courage.

 I recall a time—and some of you here tonight will also—when the standards of most people were very similar to our standards.
 No longer is this true.
-I recently read an article in the New York Times concerning a study which took place during the summer of 2008.
+I recently read an article in the *New York Times* concerning a study which took place during the summer of 2008.
 A distinguished Notre Dame sociologist led a research team in conducting in-depth interviews with 230 young adults across America.
 I believe we can safely assume that the results would be similar in most parts of the world.

 I share with you just a portion of this very telling article:

 “The interviewers asked open-ended questions about right and wrong, moral dilemmas and the meaning of life.
-In the rambling answers, ... you see the young people groping to say anything sensible on these matters.
+In the rambling answers, … you see the young people groping to say anything sensible on these matters.
 But they just don’t have the categories or vocabulary to do so.

 “When asked to describe a moral dilemma they had faced, two-thirds of the young people either couldn’t answer the question or described problems that are not moral at all, like whether they could afford to rent a certain apartment or whether they had enough quarters to feed the meter at a parking spot.”